statamic/docs/content/collections/extending-docs/control-panel.md

 ## Adding CSS and JS assets

-Statamic can load extra stylesheets and Javascript files located in the `public/vendor/` directory.
+Statamic can load custom stylesheets and Javascript files located in the `public/vendor/` directory, or from external sources.

 ### Using Vite
 You may register a Vite asset to be loaded in the Control Panel using the `vite` method.
 This will accept a vendor name and an array of paths.